TwoDaemon/twodaemon/twodaemon/content/article/a_good_death/part_1.md

 lost (the minute fighting the boss, five minutes in the pre-battle cutscene and ten minutes clearing out his infinite goddamn mooks why won't they just *die* already).

-**SCREENSHOT**
-She knows you're going to kill her eventually, the cutscene is just preemptive revenge.

 On the other side of the coin some games take the opposite path and favour save points, specific spots where the developer will deign to save the player's game.
 Something of a JRPG entry in particular, the issue here tends to be when these points are so far apart the player needs to unlock the obligatory airship to move between them.
 This highlights